French rock music doesn’t exactly have a reputation for being spectacular.

 When people think of French music, images of jazz bands in Parisian night clubs and street musicians on the Left Bank may come to mind.
 Crooners.
 Edith Piaf.
 Singers that put you in the mood for romance.

-Many French people learn basic English because much of their popular music comes from the United States.
-The reverse just doesn’t happen as often.
+Many French people learn basic English because much of their popular music comes from the U.S. The reverse just doesn’t happen as often.

 Now all this doesn’t mean that there isn’t great French music in every genre, but only that you’ll have to dig a little to find it.